-- Funding will be provided directly to the hosting institute in one annual payment for each year.
+- The funding, restricted to the compensation package of the Fellow, will be provided directly to the hosting institute in two payments for each year.
 Funding does not allow overhead.

 - There is no obligation by a potential Host Institution to make an offer or by a Fellow to accept an employment offer beyond the Fellowship agreement.

 - Applicants may be either U.S. citizens, permanent residents, or non-U.S. citizens.
 International applicants must have the ability to obtain the appropriate visas, as applicable.

 - Fellowships currently only allowed at US institutions.